AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 If you absolutely need to use a plugin for a feature on your Jekyll website, then you'll need to push just the `_site/` directory to GitHub instead of pushing your source files.
 Basically, you'd bypass the build step on GitHub Pages and just publish your static site directly on the web server.

 Understandably, this may not be ideal if you want people (e.g., recruiters or other developers) to see your site's source and how you organized your project.
 So sometimes, you may need to reinvent the wheel to add a new feature to your site.

+> This is one of the many reasons why I now [host my site on Netlify instead of GitHub Pages](/blog/dev/github-pages-vs-netlify/).
+Netlify has no restrictions on Jekyll plugins, so you can use any that you want.

 You can learn more about this issue and its workarounds in [this StackOverflow thread](https://stackoverflow.com/a/31871892/5323344).